camilordz1/andresroh/README.md

 ### Hello World

 My name is Camilo, and I'm Colombian.
-I hold a degree in mechanical engineering and have diverse experience spanning different engineering fields, including support, design, simulation and programming.
+I hold a degree in mechanical engineering and have diverse experience spanning different engineering fields, including technical support, design, simulation and programming.
 Currently, my main goal is to become a Data Scientist, where I can tackle new and challenging problems.

 ## 🌱 Abilities:

 Some skills that I have:

 - Python